lizraeli/lev-izraelit/src/content/state-hook.md

 ```

 So **setCount** was updating the **count** variable, but who was storing the current value of the count, and where?
 And how was the component being re-rendered whenever **setCount** was called?
-Even as I adoped hooks into my codebases I had few answers.
+Even as I adopted hooks into my codebases I had few answers.
 So I started searching for sources that described how hooks work under the hood.
-These helped, but still I lacked an intuitive understanding of hooks.
-Finally I decided to try and re-implement some of the core hooks myself.
+These helped, but still, I lacked an intuitive understanding of hooks.
+Finally, I decided to try and re-implement some of the core hooks myself.

 This post details my process of re-implementing the [useState](https://reactjs.org/docs/hooks-overview.html#state-hook) hook.
-This implementation need not match the real one.
-The goal is to gain a deeper understanding into of how something like **useState** _can_ be implemented.
+It's not too important if this implementation matches real one - the goal is to gain a deeper understanding of how something like useState _can_ be implemented.

-### What is state
+### What is state?

-Generally speaking, [state](https://en.wikipedia.org/wiki/State_(computer_science)) includes any value that changes over time, when that value needs to be _remembered_ by the program for later use.
+Generally speaking, [state](https://en.wikipedia.org/wiki/State_(computer_science)) includes any value that changes over time, when that value needs to be remembered by the program for later use.
 When a component stores a value locally and modifies this becomes the state of that component.

 ### Stateful classses